- We weren't as good as we could have been

-Betterment fostered by acknowledging what we've already done to build success and good work.
+Betterment can be fostered by acknowledging what we've already done to build success and good work.
 For example our team could say, "Our new shared teaching model has been so successful since we're able to teach the curriculum with greater depth and care, yet there's still room for improvement with the model beginning with re-looking at the schedule."

 The Reality of Life's Journey

-Betterment fostered by acknowledging that the journey toward better is filled with responsible risk, error, need for analysis/reflection, revision, teamwork, and more.
+Betterment can also be fostered by acknowledging that the journey toward better is filled with responsible risk, error, need for analysis/reflection, revision, teamwork, and more.
 Understanding that all work is a journey and that journey is not a straight upward diagonal, but instead a path of ups and downs that hopefully altogether reaches forward in positive ways.

 In the days ahead as I work alone and with colleagues toward betterment, I'll remember the points above.
 Let me know if you have anything to add.